Android Pie: What you need to know

 What to expect, how to install and when your Android device might see Android 9, now known as "Android Pie".

-Overnight, Google has released Android 9, simultaneously revealing that the "P" in what was previously called "Android P" stands simply for "Pie".
+In August 2018 Google released Android 9, simultaneously revealing that the "P" in what was previously called "Android P" stands simply for "Pie".
 We were hanging out for Android Pavlova, which would have had a nice antipodean flavour to it, but simply Pie it is.

 What's new in Android Pie?

-Google has introduced a range of new features and optimisations in Android Pie, although not all of them will be available straight away.
+Google has introduced a range of new features and optimisations in Android Pie.

 One of the most hyped features is Google's "Digital Wellbeing" campaign, designed to let you more precisely manage your screen time between work and home, wind down and live a healthier life with your Android device.
 You can set time limits for apps, make the screen gradually fade colours as the day progresses to remind you to go to bed or set apps for specific "Work" or "Personal" subsections.